This Specimen has been sold.

 This is a beautiful, 1.6" wide specimen that features a stilbite crystal that formed over a quartz encrusted chalcedony stalactite, collected from Maharashtra, India.

-Chalcedony is any microcrystalline variety of silica composed of very fine intergrowths of quartz and moganite.
-Microcrystalline meaning the crystals are microscopic and cannot be observed by the naked eye.
-Both quartz and moganite have the same chemical formula SiO2 (silicon dioxide) but different crystal structures.
+Chalcedony is any microcrystalline variety of silica composed of very fine intergrowths of quartz and mogánite: microcrystalline minerals have microscopic crystals that cannot be observed by the naked eye.
+Both quartz and mogánite have the same chemical formula SiO2 (silicon dioxide), but different crystal structures.
 When free from impurities, chalcedony is colorless and transparent.
-Dependent on impurities present during formation, chalcedony can form in a wide variety of colors including red, yellow, green, blue, purple, grey, white and numerous color hues in between.
-Chalcedony is quite hard, being a 7 on the Mohs Hardness Scale, which makes sense considering quartz is the benchmark mineral for a 7.
+Depending on impurities present during formation, chalcedony can form in a wide variety of colors including red, yellow, green, blue, purple, grey, white, and numerous hues in between.
+Chalcedony is quite hard at 7 on the Mohs Hardness Scale: this matches its main component quartz, which is the benchmark mineral for the scale at 7.

 SPECIES